synthghost/canvas-mastery-toolkit/docs/quiz_generation.md

 % Add the toolkit to the MATLAB path. addpath('/path/to/canvas-mastery-toolkit');

+% The name of the configured Canvas course entry where the quiz
+% will be uploaded.
+Such an entry can be created using the toolkit
+% console command "canvas courses add <course_name> <canvas_id>".
+course_name = 'sandbox';

 % The absolute path where the data output file will be saved.
 This is
-% passed to Python, which will complain if it can't access the file, so
+% passed to Python, which will complain if it cannot access the file,
-% an absolute path is recommended.
-Optionally, it may be useful to change
+% so an absolute path is recommended.
+Optionally, it may be useful to
-% this value for each quiz should you wish to keep a record of the output. data_path = '/path/to/data.json';
+% change this value for each quiz so as to keep a record of the output. data_path = '/path/to/data.json';

 % Create a quiz generator.
-G = quizzes.Generator(data_path);
+G = quizzes.Generator(course_name, data_path);

 % Add questions and answers.
 % Q = G.add...